csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 f.
 Find the company that has the most employees.

 g.
-Find those companies whose employees earn a higher salary, on av- erage, than the average salary at “First Bank Corporation”.
+Find those companies whose employees earn a higher salary, on average, than the average salary at “First Bank Corporation”.

 **3.10** Consider the relational database of Figure 3.20.
 Give an expression in SQL for each of the following queries.